GrammaTech/ddisasm/README.md

  it uses.
 If you want to use your local boost installation, use the
  flag: `-DDDISASM_USE_SYSTEM_BOOST=on`

+- ddisasm can make use of GTIRB in static library form (instead of shared library form, the default) if you use the flag `-DDDISASM_BUILD_SHARED_LIBS=OFF`.

 Once the dependencies are installed, you can configure and build as
 follows: